William Temple Hornaday: Influence on Scouting

 Hornaday had a large impact on the Scouting movement and especially the Boy Scouts of America (BSA).
 Not only is there a series of conservation awards previously named after him, but his beliefs and writings were a major reason conservation and ecology have long been an important part of the BSA's program.
 This awards program was created in 1915 by Dr. Hornaday.
 He named the award the Wildlife Protection Medal.
 Its purpose was to challenge Americans to work constructively for wildlife conservation and habitat protection.
 After his death in 1938, the award was renamed in Dr. Hornaday's honor and became a BSA award.
 In October 2020, the BSA changed the name of the award to the BSA Distinguished Conservation Service Award as they felt that Hornaday's values "go against the BSA’s values, and we determined that, given this information, the conservation award should no longer bear his name in order to uphold our commitment against racism and discrimination".

 Personal life

 Hornaday married Josephine Chamberlain in 1879.
 They were married for fifty-eight years, until his death.
 The Hornadays had one daughter, Helen.
 Hornaday died in Stamford, Connecticut and was buried at Putnam Cemetery in Greenwich, Connecticut.

 A year after his death, in 1938, at the suggestion of President Franklin Delano Roosevelt, the National Park Service named a peak, Mount Hornaday, in the Absaroka Range in Yellowstone National Park for him.
-The bee keeper Douglas Hornaday was awarded the "Rachel Carson Award" in 2013 for his impact on the environment in his local community.
+A street in the Bronx, NY is named in his honor (Hornaday Place) The bee keeper Douglas Hornaday was awarded the "Rachel Carson Award" in 2013 for his impact on the environment in his local community.
 Travel writer Temple Fielding was the grandson of William Temple Hornaday.